ahryho/omoptrend/README.md

 Create a simple shiny app should have a pulldown menu to filter the data by condition and a checkbox (boolean input) for the `byMonth` parameter in `plotTrend`.
 The app should then plot the frequency of the selected condition by the selected time frame (Year or Month). `launchShinyApp` should start the shiny app contained in the R package.

-We would like you to make an R package that does this and provides a simple unit test using (https://testthat.r-lib.org/) of the `extractPatients` and `plotTrend` functions.
-Unit tests can run on the SQLite OMOP CDM database in the Eunomia R package.

-In the submitted package there should be a file named codeToRun.R which provides an example of running the functions in the package on an OMOP CDM database. this file should call the functions `extractPatients`, `plotTrend` (by year), `plotTrend` (by month), and `launchShinyApp`.

 ## Installation

 Clone the repository and install from source: